easx-ch/EASX/README.md

 # Welcome to the EASX Community
-"EASX - the secure digital exchange service for Swiss pension funds and insurances"
+"EASX - the secure digital exchange service for Swiss pension funds and insurances" brought to you by [eBVG](https://www.ebvg.ch/)

 This is where a lively exchange between all participants of the EASX initiative takes place.
 You will find useful resources, discussions and information on EASX in this repository.